-As of the date of this AIF, we have twelve Private Company Partners (excluding SHS)(1) to which we have provided capital.
+As of the date of this AIF, we have 12 Private Company Partners to which we have provided capital and currently collect distributions from.
 While each of the companies are in divergent industries and serve different markets, generally they all share some similar characteristics that will also be prevalent in our future partnerships.
 The ideal criteria we look for in a Private Company Partner are:

-- A track record of sustainable free cash flow - Participation in an industry with strong long-term prospects - A strong management team with long-term goals - Low debt levels and capital expenditure requirements.
+- A track record of sustainable free cash flow - Participation in an industry with strong long-term prospects - A strong management team with long-term goals and experience with the underlying assets - Low debt levels and capital expenditure requirements.